Photo: H&C Urban Winery

 Ode to Sirens

-The menu channels the spirit of a small Greek island taverna offering, from halloumi saganaki and weed and feta pide to larger plates like tender octopus with tzatziki and slow cooked lamb that melts in your mouth.
+The menu channels the spirit of a small Greek island taverna offering, from halloumi saganaki and weed and feta pide to larger plates like tender octopus with tzatziki and slow-cooked lamb that melts in your mouth.

-25 High St, Fremantle
+Address: 25 High Street, Fremantle

 Strange Company